 Host Manners of the Heart at your school, church, or civic organization to conduct a Workshop on relevant topics for today’s parents.

-Her parenting books, Raising Respectful Children in a Disrespectful World and Raising Unselfish Children in a Self-Absorbed World have been endorsed by Dr. Henry Cloud, Dennis Rainey, Dr. Kevin Leman, and John Rosemond.
+Jill’s parenting books include StrongHeart: Cultivating Humility, Respect and Resiliency in Your Child, Raising Respectful Children in a Disrespectful World, and Raising Unselfish Children in a Self-Absorbed World.
+Her books have been endorsed by Dr. Henry Cloud, Dr. Kathy Koch, Dr. Kevin Leman, and John Rosemond.

 For more information or to schedule a Workshop or Speaking Engagement contact 225.383.3235 or info@mannersoftheheart.org